Politically Correct Bedtime Stories: Chicken Little

 A parody of the popular folktale of the same name, this story largely satirizes frivolous lawsuits.
 Chicken Little, Henny Penny and Goosey Loosey attempt to sue for various matters, and end up getting involved in a court battle lasting till this day.

 The Frog Prince

 A parody of the Frog Prince fairy tale.
 The Frog Prince in here is rather a land developer who cheated several landlords out of their property and was consequently punished by being turned into a frog.
 Once turned back into a human, the developer attempts to get the princess to help him in his greedy schemes to develop more land, which ends in her killing him.

 Jack and the Beanstalk

 A parody of the fairy tale of the same name.
 Jack attempts to steal the magic harp and eggs, but is trapped by the giant who reveals that he has uprooted the beanstalk, and invites Jack to join the cloud community, made up of people who have become trapped in a similar fashion.

-The Pied Piper of Hamelin

-A parody of the Pied Piper fairy tale, this story satirizes anti-capitalism.